fanjum11/leos/README.md

 7. The individual via the webapp gets a list of winners on the test and the prize money on the test once the test grading interval ends.
 8. The individual then claims his/her reward if a winner with the right amount of prize money using his wallet via the webapp.

-In the future probably the wallet of the individual could get the test questions and learning material, display these to the user, get the user's answers, store the test answers and transmit the answer hash when the test is open.
+In the future probably the wallet of the individual in combination with the web browser could get the test questions and learning material, display these to the user, get the user's answers, store the test answers in the wallet securely and transmit the answer hash when the test is open.
 Later the wallet can transmit the detailed answers to the LEOS smart contract once the test is locked.
 The wallet can then also claim the rewards.
 In this manner the individual will not need to trust any third party deploying the web app.
-Of course, for now, one can argue that multiple parties can deploy their instance of the web app.
-Hence a web app that is not acting rationally will not have people using it.

 ## HOW TO TEST THIS ON YOUR MACHINE ##